Rasindu-Hansika/Rasindu-Hansika/README.md

 ###

-<p align="center">Hello, I am <b>rasindu hansika</b>, is an electrical engineering graduate from the <a href="https://uom.lk/">University of Moratuwa</a>.<br> who has successfully transitioned into a career as a software engineer.  <br>They undertook self-directed learning, acquiring skills through intership and various online resources.
+<p align="center">Hello, I'm <b>Rasindu Hansika</b>.I'm an electrical engineering graduate from the <a href="https://uom.lk/">University of Moratuwa</a>,Sri Lanka.<br> who has successfully transitioned into a career as a software engineer.  <br>They undertook self-directed learning, acquiring skills through intership and various online resources.
 With a strong and solid foundation in engineering principles, they possess transferable skills such as problem-solving and working with complex systems.<br>
   <br><i>"First, solve the problem.
 Then, write the code."</i> — <b>John Johnson</b></p>

 ###